 For Canvas technical support or assistance, please contact the Service Desk to request help.

 Access Your Course in Canvas

-To access your course(s) go to the TWU Homepage and from the menu below the TWU logo at the top of the page hover your mouse over Academics and select My Courses from the list of options that appear on the screen.
+To access your course(s) in Canvas from the TWU Homepage, click on Students (located in the top left corner), then click on My Courses.
 Once you are on the My Courses page, select the Log into Canvas button.
-A new page will open.
-You will need to enter your TWU username and password and select the Login button.
+You will need to enter your TWU username and password.